Becky139/mutts-cuts/AGILE.md

 - Create view and functionality for basic CRUD operations.

 ### Reflections
 Keeping it simple, when the user selects `Book Appointment` they are directed to the `view_booking` template.
 Here they can see the bookings already made.
 In theory, they can work out what appointments are available.
 (Not perfect but a starting point.
 I'd like to show them available appointments only).
-Will require a bit of logic with django templates...
+Will require a bit of logic with Django templates...
 Continue to research....

 ![01](docs/readme/agile/sprint-6-kanban-use.png)